BCDigSchol/policedata/_pages/data.md

   });
 </script>

+Download the full data in a CSV format [here](https://github.com/BCDigSchol/policedata/blob/main/data/police_data.csv) (can be opened in Excel)

 The dataset can feel overwhelming at first, if you don't know where to start we would recommend you to check out a few of the [interesting categories](policedata/interesting_categories) page for some ideas.
 Or you can also check out our [examples](/policedata/examples).